11 Most Sustainable Eco-Lodges in Belize

 Bocawina Rainforest Lodge

-Walking to the Bocawina Rainforest Lodge will have you feeling as if you’re traveling in some magical land.
-With huts surrounded by beautiful paths and lush, green trees, you’ll be enchanted the moment you step foot there.
-So, what makes the Bocawina Rainforest Lodge even special?
+Walking to the Bocawina Rainforest Lodge will make you feel like you are traveling in some magical land.
+With huts surrounded by beautiful paths and lush green trees, you’ll be enchanted when you step foot there.
+So, what makes the Bocawina Rainforest Lodge even more special?
 Its dedication to sustainability.
 Because you’d be living deep in the rainforest, the Lodge has taken special steps to ensure there comes no harm to the rainforest.

 Blancaneaux Lodge

 They have different types of lodges, each built with natural wood and sporting wooden furniture with biodegradable bedding.
-So rest assured, Blancaneaux is definitely eco-friendly even in using sustainable building materials.
-The eco-lodge is designed on a low profile so as not to alarm the animals.
+So rest assured, Blancaneaux is definitely eco-friendly, even in terms of using sustainable building materials.
+The eco-lodge is designed on a low profile to not alarm the animals.
 All pools are set up with natural saline systems.
-It powers itself with its own hydroelectric system which draws energy from the nearby Privassion Creek.
-It supports local artists too.
+It powers itself with its own hydroelectric system, which draws energy from the nearby Privassion Creek.
+It supports local artists, too.

 Black Rock Lodge

-The Black Rock Lodge and its cabins come across a little modern and classic in comparison to a few other Belize eco-lodges.
+The Black Rock Lodge and its cabins are a little modern and classic compared to a few other Belize eco-lodges.
 Don’t worry because they’re completely sustainable.
 The hotel is built in a low-key area, so the presence of guests does not disrupt wildlife and the environment.

-When it comes to powering up, the lodge encourages the use of low-energy bulbs, which get electricity from a sustainable electricity generator.
-The lodge also has its own wastewater treatment and waste reduction system, so no waste would hurt mother nature.
-Lastly, the lodge actively partakes in recycling and encourages its guests to do the same.
+When it comes to powering up, the lodge encourages using low-energy bulbs, which get electricity from a sustainable electricity generator.
+The lodge also has its own wastewater treatment and waste reduction system, so no waste would hurt Mother Nature.
+Lastly, the lodge actively participates in recycling and encourages its guests to do the same.

 Macaw Bank Jungle Resort

-The resort is located quite near to the Mystic River, so you bet they’re taking extreme care when it comes to sustainability.
-85% of the resort is powered by solar panels and it restricts its use of electricity by discouraging microwave ovens, coffee makers, and hair dryers.
-It uses fluorescent bulbs which not only consume low energy but also don’t startle any animals.
+The resort is located quite near the Mystic River, so you bet they’re taking extreme care when it comes to sustainability.
+Solar panels power 85% of the resort, and it restricts its electricity use by discouraging microwave ovens, coffee makers, and hair dryers.
+It uses fluorescent bulbs, which not only consume low energy but also don’t startle any animals.
 They produce organic food and compost any organic waste.

 The Lodge at Chaa Creek

 You’ll be surprised to see luxurious swimming pools, fancy furniture, and a romantic ambiance.
-But what makes the Lodge at Chaa Creek so great is also being eco-friendly.
+But what makes the Lodge at Chaa Creek so great is also its eco-friendly nature.
 The eco-lodge reserves energy through sustainable alternatives.
 When it comes to an inclusive community, the lodge offers various educational programs to ensure that everyone does their part in contributing to the environment.

 Table Rock Jungle Lodge

-The lodge was built at an abandoned farm, which means no additional land was used to construct it.
-It has been running off-the-grid since 2002.
-The lodge revived the farm, where it now grows seasonal herbs and tropical fruits, all used to produce organic food.
+The lodge was built on an abandoned farm, which means no additional land was used to construct it.
+It has been running off the grid since 2002.
+The lodge revived the farm, which now grows seasonal herbs and tropical fruits, all used to produce organic food.
 The water supplied is collected rainwater.
-The only electricity there is powered by solar panels.
+Solar panels power the only electricity there.
 If you’re looking for an inclusive Belize experience, you know where to go!

 GAIA Riverlodge

-The GAIA Riverlodge gives you the chance to stay at personal cabanas that are completely blended with nature.
+The GAIA Riverlodge allows you to stay at personal cabanas that are completely blended with nature.
 Seriously, it will take some effort to spot these cabanas, which are constructed out of sustainable building materials.
 They are covered in hay and bamboo to complete their disguise.
 The lodge has been so immersed in sustainability that it has won certification through the Green Globe Award.

 La Milpa Eco Lodge